hanatos/vkdt/src/pipe/modules/blend/readme.md

 this one takes the inputs and combines them to the output image. the mode of operation is controlled by the parameters mode and opacity.

+current blend modes:

+* `over` the output will be (1-opacity) * back + opacity * input
+* `masked over` the same but opacity will be multiplied by (1-mask) before blending
+* `taa` use temporal anti-aliasing with box clamping and opacity as parameter
+* `focus stack` wavelet transform both back and input and keep only the detail coefficients with larger magnitude

 ## parameters